 How to apply for Avant loans

-- Personal information (includes address, phone number, email, and SSN)
+- Personal information (includes address, phone number, email and Social Security number)

 - Monthly net income

 - Loan amount

 If you’re approved, the online calculator displays a chart with individualized options, including the fixed monthly payment for different loan lengths and the interest rates for each.

 How Avant compares

 |Loan amounts||$2,000 to $35,000||$1,500 to $30,000||Up to $40,000||Up to $75,000|

 |APR range||9.95% to 35.99%||16.05% to 35.99%||5.99% to 28.99%||6.99% to 18.24%|